maxchampoux/Fx-Quotes-Trades-Services/GetStarted.md

 # TRADE SERVICE #

-FX4BIZ provides a deliverable FX facility and deliverable FX liquidity via the FX4BIZ-REST API.
+IBANFIRST provides a deliverable FX facility and deliverable FX liquidity via the IBANFIRST-REST API.
 As a partner, you will be able to create quote and trade on the real-time forex market on behalf of your client (our counterparty).

-The FX4BIZ-rest API supports online trading for the following contracts: TOD (Same-day), TOM (next-day), SPOT (T+2).
+The IBANFIRST-rest API supports online trading for the following contracts: TOD (Same-day), TOM (next-day), SPOT (T+2).

 ## Route ##